timothytrippel/bomberman/README.md

 # E2E Bomberman Analysis of Real Circuits

 There are three real-world circuit designs provided within this repository to experiment with.
 These designs include: a 128-bit AES accelerator ([TrustHub](https://trust-hub.org/home)), an 8-bit UART module ([OpenCores](https://opencores.org/projects/uart16550)), and an OR1200 processor CPU ([OpenCores](https://opencores.org/projects/uart16550)).
 To experiment analyzing each design with Bomberman, follow the steps below.

-Note, the Makefile invoked below utilize [PyPy](https://pypy.org/), instead of Python 2.7, to speed up computation.
-If you have not installed PyPy on your system, be sure to do so before running the following commands:
+***Note:*** *Bomberman's simulation analysis requires Python 2.7.
+You may have to modify the makefile (circuits/common.mk) to invoke Python 2.7, if the **python** alias on your system is mapped to Python 3.
+Alternatively, the makefile can be altered to invoke [PyPy](https://pypy.org/), instead of Python 2.7, to speed up computation.
+If you go this route, be sure to install PyPy on your system before proceeding.*

 1.  `cd circuits`
 2.  `cd aes`
-3.  `make all`
+3.  `make all LOG=1 OUT_DIR=tjfree`
 4.  `cd ..`
 5.  `cd uart`
-6.  `make all`
+6.  `make all LOG=1 OUT_DIR=tjfree`
 7.  `cd ..`
 8.  `cd or1200`
-9.  `make all`
+9.  `make all LOG=1 OUT_DIR=tjfree`
 10. `cd ..`

 The master Makefile (`circuits/common.mk`) that is invoked by running the above commands in each design sub-directory does three things.
 First, it invokes the *data-flow graph generator*, which generates a `.dot` file encoding the data-flow graph for the given hardware design.
 Second, *IVL* is invoked to simulate the hardware design and generate a `.vcd` file encoding the simulation trace.
 Third, the *simulation analysis* script is invoked to analyze the design for suspicious SSCs.
 The number of suspicious SSCs computed at different points throughout the simulation are output into several `.json` files.